🌙

 Szabo: "This is an interesting idea, something like the idea that the Fed should follow a simple algorithm rather than trying to outguess markets.
 But the real question for beating bit gold is how do we do this without having to put full trust in third parties?
 If we can figure that out, we've come up with something better than bit gold. ("We" as usual on this blog being just whoever wants to explore the possibility, not the government :-)"

-Bitcoin's inflation rate happens to be algorithmically predictable through halvings, and Szabo's idea of a non-government entity creating a better, predictably-inflated currency parallels Bitcoin.
-Subsequently, Szabo explains a critical security flaw of Bit gold:
+Szabo's idea of a non-government entity creating a better, predictably-inflated currency parallels Bitcoin, and also, Bitcoin's inflation rate is algorithmically predictable through halvings.
+Subsequently, Szabo explains Bit gold's security flaw:

 "Byzantine security is far from perfect.
 In layman terms it just means that when everybody sends everybody else the same message, far more people have to be corrupted in order to fake the message than if the message is sent through one or a few people.
 Thus any given party is trusted only to a very small degree, but there is still that small degree of trust."